Steelsphere/roguestars/README.md

 ## How To Build

-Download libtcod and extract the following files to the build directory:
+Download libtcod and extract the following files to the build directory (should be x64\Debug, if it doesn't exist, build the solution and it will be created):

 * libtcod.dll